7 Things To Do Before Launching A Business

 There are also a few things that you might think you need to do, but you definitely SHOULDN’T do–

 Unless you’re looking for financing from an investor or a bank immediately, writing a formal business plan at this stage is a waste of time for a number of reasons.
-First, I guarantee you that starting on Day 1, things will change.
+First, I guarantee that starting on Day 1 and every day thereafter, things will change frequently and drastically.
 It’s great to plan, but doing so in a formal business plan where you are just as worried about presentation as you are content, is useless.
-Instead, having a working Google Doc solely for marketing plans, financing plans and sales plans is much more efficient and easier to update and execute.
+Instead, put together a Google Doc solely for marketing plans, financing plans and sales plans so you can keep things organized and think a few steps ahead.

 DON’T fail fast.